learn-co-curriculum/phrg-rspec-intro/README.md

 ## File Naming Conventions

 It is best to end a spec file with `_spec.rb`, and to place it under the `spec` directory.
-This will make RSpec, and tools we use to develop, identify it, and make running it easier.
+This is a convention of RSpec, and how it comes configured out of the box.
 There are some other conventions related to naming and location that are good to keep in mind.
-If the above `Person` was a file in a Ruby Gem type project and lived under `lib/gem_name/person.rb` folder, a good place to put this `Person` spec would be `spec/person_spec.rb`.
-If this was a Rails app, and the `Person` was a file that lived in `app/modles/person.rb`, a good place for this file would be `spec/modles/person_spec.rb`.
+If the above `Person` was a file in a Ruby Gem type project and lived at `lib/gem_name/person.rb`, a good place to put this `Person` spec would be `spec/person_spec.rb`.
+If this was a Rails app, and the `Person` was a file that lived in `app/models/person.rb`, then a good place for this would be `spec/models/person_spec.rb`.

 ## RSpec Output